 John points to Jesus as Messiah

 John’s message moves past the strict standard of law and asserts a revelatory and prophetic speaking.* Concerning the Qumran Essene priesthood (scribes and lawyers), they would expect to be catapulted into ascendancy.
 As to the Sadducees, they would prefer to remain as the Temple Priests.
-John condemns them both, and the Pharisees fair no better.
+John condemns them both and condemns the legalistic Pharisees as well.
 John will confirm none, but instead preaches a newly revealed understanding, that of the Nazarenes and the principles of the Way, and the message of the coming Messiah.